 We often spend a lot of time with animals, whether it's hanging out with pets at home or crossing paths with wildlife in the great outdoors.
 Sharing space and time with creatures can also mean sharing diseases with them.
 Scientists estimate that more than six out of 10 infectious diseases in people were originally spread from animals.
 These are called zoonotic diseases.

-About 60 percent of all human diseases and 75 percent of all emerging infectious diseases are zoonotic, according to a 2012 study detailed in the report, "Mapping of Poverty and Likely Zoonoses Hotspots."
+About 60% of all human diseases and 75% of all emerging infectious diseases are zoonotic, according to the report, "Mapping of Poverty and Likely Zoonoses Hotspots."

 Many diseases like Lyme disease and toxoplasmosis you can get from your pet.
 Here are several more you can get from animals you encounter in your backyard, in the woods or even at the zoo.

-Recently, Florida health and wildlife experts warned residents to keep their distance from armadillos due to a reported increase in the number of cases of leprosy.
-So far this year, nine cases of Hansen's disease (the official name for leprosy) were found in the state.
+A few years ago, Florida health and wildlife experts warned residents to keep their distance from armadillos due to a reported increase in the number of cases of leprosy.
+By mid-2015, nine cases of Hansen's disease (the official name for leprosy) were found in the state.
 The disease is caused by bacteria that have been found in nine-banded armadillos, according to a report in USA Today.
 That's how all the cases in Florida were likely transmitted, say experts.
 Although it's possible to get the disease from an armadillo, the risk is low and most people who come in contact with the animals are unlikely to get the disease, according to the Centers for Disease Control and Prevention.

 Hantavirus pulmonary syndrome